louisrli/recoded-mad-libz/README.md

 #### Styling requirements

-0. **Responsiveness**: When the screen is small, the story should take the full width of the screen.
+0. **Responsiveness:** When the screen is small, the story should take the full width of the screen.
 When the screen is larger, as on a computer.
 Values "small" and "large" are up to you to decide.

-1. **Flexbox**: Use at least one flexbox.
+1. **Flexbox:** Use at least one flexbox.

-2. **Highlighting currently focused input**: There should be three possible styles of inputs (style is a vague word here, they just need to be distinguishable to the user):
+2. **Highlighting currently focused input:** There should be three possible styles of inputs (style is a vague word here, they just need to be distinguishable to the user):

 - currently highlighted input (if the user is typing in one)
 - filled out input (the user has already put a word there -- might require JS here ;) )
 - empty input (the user has not already put a word there).

+#### Bonus

+These are completely optional.
+They are also a bit more challenging.
+If you finish early and have time, you may feel free to add these to your work.

+0. **Save progress:** When the user closes the app, their progress in the inputs should be saved even when they reopen the page.
+Search for local storage.

+1. **Translation:** Use the `i18next` JavaScript library to support another language for your mad libs app.
+Note that the story should be exactly the same, but translated, and the positions of the inputs will likely be different.
+Instead of story.txt, you will store the story as a similar string (see the library), and add a button to the page to toggle languages.